mellevdlinde/myrepo/README.md

 ### Portfolio for Computational Musicology

-Topic: What does it mean to be a "workout" playlist?
-Find several examples of workout playlists on Spotify and comparable playlists without the workout label.
+Topic: **What does it mean to be a "workout" playlist?** In this portfolio, I'll take several examples of workout playlists on Spotify and comparable playlists without the workout label.
 Is there a measurable difference between the groups?
+What are workout playlist classifiers?
+And when can a song be classified as a workout song?

 So far, I compared the following "workout" playlists: Beast Mode, Motivation Mix and Top Hits Workout (all by Spotify).
 The "chill" playlists are: JAEL & CHILL (Jaël), real good shit (Tom Misch) and Lo-Fi Beats (Spotify).
 I combined all playlists using `rbind()`, and did all analyses for individual playlists using `group_by(playlist_name)`.
 Some means and standard deviations I wanted to calculate, contained "NA".
 Therefore I used the argument `na.rm = TRUE` while calculating the means and standard deviations.